misdocumeno/SkeetMod/README.md

 This config is just like NextMod but with a few changes

 - Only hunter infected spawn
-- Tank health changed to 6999HP in 4v4 and to 6000HP on 3v3
 - Tank gunfire slowdown set to 0.1
+- Added l4d2_nobackjump to all configs